TomHarrop/ird-5acc-paper/ms/supplementary_figure_legends.md

 ![**Figure S6**.
 Homeobox, NAC and SBP transcription factors change expression between IM and DM.
-For each family, we plotted genes that were in the top 10% of all genes by absolute loading on PC5.
+For each family, we plotted genes that were in the top 10% of all genes by absolute loading on PC4.
 While Homeobox and SBP genes are expressed preferentially in the DM, NAC are more expressed in the IM.
-Genes in the upper panels have a positive loading on PC5 (corresponding to higher expression at the IM stage), whilst genes in the lower panels have a negative loading
+Genes in the upper panels have a positive loading on PC4 (corresponding to higher expression at the IM stage), whilst genes in the lower panels have a negative loading.
 Clades for Homeobox genes are from the Plant Transcription Factor Database v4.0 [@jinPlantTFDBCentralHub2017].
 ](figures/Figure_S6.pdf)